 Before deciding whether or not to represent yourself, you should know what will be expected of you.
 The Court has created the video below to provide information about the court process and what your responsibilities will be if you represent yourself.
 Remember that this video and the assistance offered by this website apply to civil cases.
 If you are charged with a criminal offense, the court can appoint an attorney for you if you cannot afford to hire one.

 Maybe I do need a lawyer after all

 If at any point you decide you need to seek help from an attorney—whether you just want to have your forms reviewed, have a phone conversation, or have a lawyer take over your case—there are many resources available to you.
 In fact, depending on your circumstances, you may even be eligible for low-cost or no cost legal aid.
 To learn about the options available to you, please see our page on Getting Legal Help.

 Can the court staff assist me with my case?

 The Court, including the judge, the clerk, and all court staff, must remain impartial.
 This means that they cannot take sides in any matter coming before the court.
 They will give the same types of information to persons on both sides of a case, but they cannot provide legal advice.
 Information you provide to staff is not confidential.
 Find out what the court can and cannot provide to you.

 Learn more about the court system

 Whether you are filing a case in a trial court or appealing a case that has already been decided, it is a good idea to learn more about how Indiana's courts work.
-Learn more at our Know Your Courts website or review our glossary of legal terms.
+Learn more about Indiana's court system or review our glossary of legal terms.